sudara/awesome-juce/sites.md

 ## Hosts & DAWs

-https://github.com/Tracktion/tracktion_engine The one, the only, the engine that JUCE was once extracted from https://github.com/kushview/Element An audio plugin host that isn't a DAW! https://github.com/DBraun/DawDreamer Python DAW with full cross platform support https://github.com/spotify/pedalboard A Python library and host for manipulating audio https://github.com/fedden/RenderMan Interactive "command line" host backed by Maximilian
+https://github.com/Tracktion/tracktion_engine The one, the only, the engine that JUCE was once extracted from https://github.com/kushview/Element The audio plugin host that isn't a DAW! https://github.com/DBraun/DawDreamer Python DAW with full cross platform support https://github.com/spotify/pedalboard A Python library and host for manipulating audio https://github.com/fedden/RenderMan Interactive "command line" host backed by Maximilian